RecoveryAu/dungeon-pve/README.md

-A simple try of a simple game.
+A simple try of a simple game by vibe coding.
 Simulating the PVZ.